joectchan/joectchan.github.io/_posts/2022/01/29/2021-01-29-cpp-constexpr-trim-string.md

 }
 ```
 I end up standardizing my debug log to always include file name, line, class name and function name in all my debug messages.

+You can try [my code](https://godbolt.org/z/dP1jzaf7T) on Compiler Explorer.

 When I was researching the above, I came across [this](https://davidgorski.ca/posts/truncate-string-whitespace-compiletime-cpp/) which shows how to trim whitespaces at compile-time.
 I am not using this technique, but may be I will need it in the future.